"Batman: The Wedding" Review (No Spoilers)

 This Wednesday was no ordinary New Comic Book Day.
 This Fourth of July, with the release of Batman #50, we were all cordially invited to the wedding of Batman and Catwoman.

 With a legion of all-star artists, DC celebrates over 75 years of history for Bruce Wayne and Selina Kyle.
 Through beautifully written captions, Tom King explores the couple’s deepest thoughts, hopes, dreams, and fears, and reframes a question both publishers and readers have been asking themselves for decades: Can a hero be happy?

-Before the proud eyes of the man who raised him, Bruce puts on his suit and thinks “I look just like my father”.
+Before the proud eyes of the man who raised him, Bruce puts on his suit and thinks “I look just like my father.”
 In a scene where words are unnecessary, Bruce and Alfred share a hug.
-During that heartwarming moment, Alfred sees the orphan boy he raised as his own and Bruce sees nothing less than a loving, caring father.
+During this heartwarming moment, Alfred sees the orphan boy he raised as his own, and Bruce sees nothing less than a loving, caring father.

-The couple never set a date, or send invitations, but they did something far more meaningful: They made sure they had been completely honest with each other and that they didn't have any secrets left to confess.
+The couple never set a date or sent invitations, but they did something far more meaningful: They made sure they had been completely honest with each other and that they didn't have any secrets left to confess.

 © 2018 Daiana Gauna